zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Wallet should notify user of expired transactions that must be re-sent.
 See "Notify" section below.

-Wallet should notify user when building on a transaction with zero confirmations and an expiry blockheight set.
-Message TBD.

 RPC
 -----
-To use:

 To make changes to the sendtoaddress and z_sendmany commands backwards compatible for future changes, keyword arguments should be accepted by the RPC interface.

-Since this is not consensus critical behavior, it can be added in a future release.
-For Overwinter, tx expiry will be set to a default that can be overridden by a flag `txexpirydefault` set in the config file.
+For Overwinter, tx expiry will be set to a default that can be overridden by a flag `txexpirydelta` set in the config file.

--txexpirydefault= set default for tx expiry
+-txexpirydelta= set the number of blocks after which a transaction that has not been mined will become invalid

 To view:
 listtransactions has a new filter attribute, showing expired transactions only: